 It is impossible to think Omar wrote her letter casually.
 Carlineo’s threats against her came in a phone call to her office in March.
 He was able to reach a staff member and, according to the complaint against him, described Omar as “terrorist.”
 He went on to say, as the New York Times reported: “Somebody ought to put a bullet in her skull.
 Back in the day, our forefathers would have put a bullet in her [expletive].
 I’ll put a bullet in her [expletive] skull.”

-When FBI agents interviewed Carlineo at his home outside of Buffalo, New York, a week later, he admitted to some version of those remarks.
+When FBI agents interviewed Carlineo at his home, a week later, he admitted to some version of those remarks.
 According to the Times reporting, which relied on the criminal complaint, he also told them that he was a patriot who “loved Trump” and hated “radical Muslims in our government.”
 Officials later found “a loaded .45-caliber handgun, three rifles, two shotguns and hundreds of rounds of ammunition” at his home.
 Because of a previous felony conviction, he could not legally own a firearm and also pleaded guilty to illegal possession of a firearm on Monday.

 The Southern Poverty Law Center discovered Carlineo’s racist and Islamophobic Facebook posts, endorsing violence, going back as far as 2014.
 And the hatred that Carlineo expressed is only a symptom of the larger environment of Islamophobia and rising threats against Muslims in the U.S.

-Despite this, Omar’s letter refuses to do what actors in our criminal legal system so often do reflexively.
+Despite this, in her letter Omar refuses to do what actors in our criminal legal system so often do reflexively.
 She refuses to treat Carlineo as “other.”
 And she describes him as someone who can change.
 The hatred he expressed toward her, she asserts, can be replaced.
 She writes:

 As Nelson Mandela said, “People must learn to hate, and if they can learn to hate, they can be taught to love.”